 Love is the deliberate act of valuing someone more than you value yourself.
 Love is the deliberate act of caring for, and listening to others.
-Love is wanting others to succeed, to be happy and fulfilled.
+Love is wanting others to succeed, to be happy, healthy, successful and fulfilled.
+Love is a deliberate act of kindness, or compassion.
+Love is wanting to a make a difference in someone’s life, for their sake, not yours.

 God made us to love and to be loved.
 God loves us.
 Sometimes, we in the church don’t reflect God’s love as well as we should, but God is love.